Southeast Alliances

 Dr. Meghan Blackledge is an Assistant Professor of Chemistry at High Point University.
 She earned her bachelor’s degree in Biological Chemistry and English from Wellesley College in 2005 and her PhD in Bioorganic Chemistry from Duke in 2011.
 After completing her postdoc at NC State University, she joined the Department of Chemistry at High Point University in 2014.
 Dr. Blackledge primarily teaches courses in organic and medicinal chemistry and scientific communication.
 In 2018, Dr. Blackledge was the recipient of the Meredith Clark Slane Distinguished Teaching-Service Award at High Point University.
 In addition to her teaching, Dr. Blackledge has mentored over 20 students in her lab, which focuses on the synthesis and evaluation of small molecules that combat bacterial biofilm formation and antibiotic resistance.
 She is the PI of an NIH-AREA grant to study antibiotic resistance in S. aureus and the co-PI on an NSF-MRI grant to obtain an NMR.

-A photo of Dr. Karen Buchmueller
+Dr. Karen Buchmueller headshot

 Dr. Karen Buchmueller